-Understanding the Emotional Energy Centers of the body can help you realize how our emotions and repressed feelings affect our body.
+Understanding the emotional energy centers of the body can help you realize how your emotions and repressed feelings affect your body.

 And this has been believed for a long time.
 Galen of Pergamon, a renowned physician & philosopher in the Roman Empire, believed that the mind and body are intricately connected.
 According to his theory and medical discussions, specific physical states caused specific mental states.
 Moreover, the works of Frederick Matthias Alexander, an actor who developed the Alexander Technique, showed that tension in the body can cause other physical ailments.

 Moreover, recent scientific studies have also found that indeed our minds and our bodies are not separate.
-Growing number of evidence shows that excessive stress can actually make us physically sick.
-The Whitehall studies was a UK-based medical study of civil servants.
-The research found that people employed in low level jobs with minimal autonomy & high stress were twice as likely to develop metabolic syndrome leading to diabetes & heart disease than people working in higher-level jobs.
+The growing number of evidence shows that excessive stress can actually make us physically sick.
+The Whitehall study was a UK-based medical study of civil servants.
+The research found that people employed in low-level jobs with minimal autonomy & high stress were twice as likely to develop metabolic syndrome leading to diabetes & heart disease than people working in higher-level jobs.

 Addressing the problems of the body can actually help us in healing the problems of the mind.
 Most of us believe that stress and anxiety occur completely in the mind.
 Although that may be partially true, when you have anxiety or fearful thoughts & emotions, your body shows certain physiological symptoms as well, like –